andydevs/fractool/docs/components.md

 - [x] Parallel Mandelbrot
 - [x] Newton's Method

-### ftmp
+### ftenmp

 Will be multithreaded using OpenMP.
-Default to ftsp if need be
+Default to ftensp if need be

 Algorithms